 There are a range of unmeasured variables that might confound the association in question, and we will have no way of measuring the impact of residual confounding.
 There are also a range of variables that we predict are important, but were not measured, or not measured consistently across the trials, i.e., ethnicity, education, intention to reduce.

 Additionally, we are unable to measure short term changes in CPD that occurred temporarily between measurements, which could affect outcomes (34).
-Latent classes will be developed based on self-reported cigarettes per day (CPD).
+Latent classes were developed based on self-reported cigarettes per day (CPD).
 It is possible that participants inaccurately reported their CPD, however it is not possible to biochemically confirm CPD using the collected carbon monoxide readings (CO ppm).
 Although a person may reduce their CPD, they may also inhale their remaining cigarettes more deeply, which could mean that the CO reading does not decrease in-line with the reduction in CPD.
 Furthermore, CO has a half-life of around 4 hours meaning that the magnitude of the measurement is affected by the recency of smoking (35).
 Therefore, even if a person has reduced their daily CPD overall this would not be reflected in the CO measurement if they had smoked their remaining cigarettes just before the measure was taken.
 However, our smoking cessation outcome will be biochemically verified (CO ppm ≤11) (36).

 The McNeil trials recruited participants because they wanted to reduce but not stop smoking and had smoked for at least 3 years.
 Therefore, our analyses may not generalize to participants who consciously seeking to reduce smoking to quit, although many participants in these trials did quit smoking as a result of smoking reduction intervention.